MicrosoftDocs/EdgeEnterprise/edgeenterprise/microsoft-edge-policies.md

 This policy is applied only if you enable the [DefaultSearchProviderEnabled](#defaultsearchproviderenabled) and [DefaultSearchProviderSearchURL](#defaultsearchprovidersearchurl) policies.

 Starting in Microsoft Edge 84, you can set this policy as a recommended policy.
+If the user has already set a default search provider, the default search provider configured by this recommended policy will not be added to the list of search providers the user can choose from.
+If this is the desired behavior, use the [ManagedSearchEngines](#managedsearchengines) policy.

   #### Supported features:
   - Can be mandatory: Yes